Roasted Chicken Thighs with Brussels and Sweet Potatoes

 The wonderful thing about this chicken with brussels sprouts and sweet potatoes is that’s it a complete one-pan meal.
 If you’re making this dish as part of a more robust menu, serve it alongside some of our favorite autmun sides like our apple fennel salad, roasted acorn squash, or curried pumpkin soup!

-Roasted Chicken Dinner with Brussels Sprouts and Sweet Potatoes
+Roasted Chicken Thighs with Brussels and Sweet Potatoes

 Ingredients